-Analysis | What the Texas bill reveals about the GOP vote-restriction push
+Analysis | Texas GOP now claims its bill limiting Black churches’ ‘souls to the polls’ was a typo

 For the moment, this proposal has been shelved in Texas — but because of an extraordinary move by Texas Democrats rather than some kind of corporate campaign to defeat it.
 And it could live on in the special session Texas Gov. Greg Abbott (R) has called for.

-Whether it passes, though, it seems to the Overton window has shifted.
+Whether it passes, though, it seems that the Overton window has shifted.
 And it only adds to myriad evidence that the true motivation here isn’t all it’s cracked up to be.